HwWobbe/DefinitiveData-DeltaAlerts/README.md

       - one goal should be to reduce page scrolling
     -  working on a 'local' platform and trusting sync
    - re-work these on the assumption that Df will start assuming the production developmentment work under "relationship" building.
+     - this is a Jr goal that is not net confirmed
   - ...
     - -08: reviews with DPL
       - UPlanet > GeoSpatial( Volcanos ) > StatsCan